cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-06-play-game.md

 <HighlightBox type="tip">

-To see in detail what Starport creates, refer back to [Creating the Game Message](./03-starport-04-create-message.md).
-Here, it is sufficient to specify some aspects that different from this previous section.
+To see in detail what Starport creates refer back to [Creating the Game Message](./03-starport-04-create-message.md).

 </HighlightBox>

-To play a game, a player only needs to specify:
+To play a game a player only needs to specify:

 * The ID of the game the player wants to join.
-Let's call the field `idValue`.
+Call the field `idValue`.
 * The initial positions of the pawn.
-Let's call the fields `fromX` and `fromY` and make them `uint`.
+Call the fields `fromX` and `fromY` and make them `uint`.
 * The final position of the pawn after a player's move.
-Let's call the fields `toX` and `toY`, to be `uint` too.
+Call the fields `toX` and `toY`, to be `uint` too.

 The player does not need to be explicitly added as a field in the message because, implicitly, the player **is** the signer of the message.
-Let's name the object `PlayMove`.
+Name the object `PlayMove`.

 Unlike when creating the game, you may want to return more than just a game ID.
 You might want to return:

 * The game ID again.
-Let's also call this field `idValue`.
+Also call this field `idValue`.
 * The captured piece, if any.
-Let's call the fields `capturedX` and `capturedY`.
+Call the fields `capturedX` and `capturedY`.
-* The winner, if any, in the field `winner`.
+* The winner in the field `winner`.

 ## With Starport

-Now, Starport only creates a response object with a single field.
+Starport only creates a response object with a single field.
 You can update the object after Starport has run:

 ```sh
 $ starport scaffold message playMove idValue fromX:uint fromY:uint toX:uint toY:uint --module checkers --response idValue
 ```

-Once more, Starport creates all the necessary Protobuf files and the boilerplate for you.
+Starport creates all the necessary Protobuf files and the boilerplate for you.
 All you have left to do is:

 * Add the missing fields to the response in `proto/checkers/tx.proto`: